-- 2005: Sophomore Matt Loesch places fourth the best finish ever by a Muhlenberg wrestler at the NCAA Championships. - 2006: After earning a number one ranking in Division III during the year, junior Matt Loesch finishes sixth at the NCAA Championships to become the Mules' first two-time All-American. - 2007: Muhlenberg qualifies four wrestlers for the NCAA Championships.
+- 2006: After earning a number one ranking in Division III during the year, junior Matt Loesch finishes sixth at the NCAA Championships to become the Mules' first two-time All-American. - 2007: Muhlenberg qualifies four wrestlers for the NCAA Championships.
 One of them, senior Matt Loesch, finishes his career undefeated against Centennial Conference opponents and earns All-America and Academic All-America honors. - 2009: Senior Rob Kein places eighth at 149 at the NCAA Championships, earning All-America honors.

-STUDENT COSTS 2014-2015
+STUDENT COSTS 2015-2016